-The following chart illustrates fund balances for 2012 - 2021
+The following chart illustrates fund balances for 2013 - 2022

-As of December 31, 2021, the Authority's total fund balance was approximately \$113.1 million.
+As of December 31, 2022, the Authority's total fund balance was approximately \$120.1 million.

-- The 2021/2020 increase was due to sales and use tax revenues exceeding estimates, Federal operating grant revenues primarily from Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), timing of capital projects, including Destination 2040 Plan projects, to be funded with the proceeds received from issuing Property Tax Revenue Bonds, Series 2021A, and overall savings throughout the organization. - The 2020/2019 increase was due to timing of capital projects, including Destination 2040 Plan projects, CARES Act operating grant revenues due to the pandemic, reduced debt service expenditures, and overall savings throughout the organization. - The 2019/2018 increase was due to sales and use tax revenues exceeding estimates, the timing of the Destination 2040 Plan projects to be funded by property tax revenues, savings throughout the organization, including transit fuel, insurance, employee benefits, transit operations and maintenance, facilities, trails & corridor management, and timing of capital projects to be funded with the proceeds received from issuing Sales and Use Tax Revenue Refunding and Improvement Bonds, Series 2019. - The 2018/2017 increase was due to sales and use tax revenues exceeding estimates and savings throughout the organization, including transit fuel (related to the Alternative Fuel Excise Tax Credit from 2017 which was received and recorded in 2018), insurance, employee benefits, and facilities. - The 2017/2016 increase was due to sales and use tax revenues exceeding estimates, and savings throughout the organization, including transit fuel, insurance & other employee benefits, transit operating and maintenance, and facilities. - The 2016/2015 decrease was primarily due to the completion of Phases III and Phases IV of the AMF Recommissioning Project in 2016. - The 2015/2014 decrease was primarily due to the timing of the capital investment in the AMF Recommissioning Project. - The 2014/2013 increase was due to higher sales tax revenues and unexpended capital budget. - The 2013/2012 decrease continued to be the result of the capital investment in the BRT Project and the AMF Re-commissioning Project.
+- The 2022/2021 increase was due to higher than anticipated sales, use and property tax revenues, higher service contracts revenues, and overall organizational savings related to transit operations, administrative expenditures, and timing of capital projects. - The 2021/2020 increase was due to sales and use tax revenues exceeding estimates, Federal operating grant revenues primarily from Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), timing of capital projects, including Destination 2040 Plan projects, to be funded with the proceeds received from issuing Property Tax Revenue Bonds, Series 2021A, and overall savings throughout the organization. - The 2020/2019 increase was due to timing of capital projects, including Destination 2040 Plan projects, CARES Act operating grant revenues due to the pandemic, reduced debt service expenditures, and overall savings throughout the organization. - The 2019/2018 increase was due to sales and use tax revenues exceeding estimates, the timing of the Destination 2040 Plan projects to be funded by property tax revenues, savings throughout the organization, including transit fuel, insurance, employee benefits, transit operations and maintenance, facilities, trails & corridor management, and timing of capital projects to be funded with the proceeds received from issuing Sales and Use Tax Revenue Refunding and Improvement Bonds, Series 2019. - The 2018/2017 increase was due to sales and use tax revenues exceeding estimates and savings throughout the organization, including transit fuel (related to the Alternative Fuel Excise Tax Credit from 2017 which was received and recorded in 2018), insurance, employee benefits, and facilities. - The 2017/2016 increase was due to sales and use tax revenues exceeding estimates, and savings throughout the organization, including transit fuel, insurance & other employee benefits, transit operating and maintenance, and facilities. - The 2016/2015 decrease was primarily due to the completion of Phases III and Phases IV of the AMF Recommissioning Project in 2016. - The 2015/2014 decrease was primarily due to the timing of the capital investment in the AMF Recommissioning Project. - The 2014/2013 increase was due to higher sales tax revenues and unexpended capital budget.